paulakedouk/eleve-app-bolt/README.md

 ## Scripts

-- `npm run dev` - Start all apps in development mode
+- `pnpm run dev` - Start all apps in development mode
-- `npm run dev:web` - Start only the web app
+- `pnpm run dev:web` - Start only the web app
-- `npm run dev:mobile` - Start only the mobile app
+- `pnpm run dev:mobile` - Start only the mobile app
-- `npm run build` - Build all apps
+- `pnpm run build` - Build all apps
-- `npm run lint` - Lint all apps
+- `pnpm run lint` - Lint all apps
-- `npm run test` - Run tests for all apps
+- `pnpm run test` - Run tests for all apps

 ## Database